DaiSugi01/Queens-game/README.md

 ### Backgorund

-There are a lot of unique and awesome games in every countries and cultures.
-Three is a game called "Kings game(王様ゲーム)" in Japan, which is kind a "truth or dare", but might be more flexible and thralling.
-We thought it would be great to introduce the game in mobile application so that all over the people in the world can know, play and share its wonderful experience!
+There are enormous unique and awesome games in every country and culture.
+"King's game" which is called "王様ゲーム" in Japan is also one of them.
+This party game is a sort of combination of, "Simon Says" and "truth or dare", but might be more flexible and thralling.
+We thought it would be great to introduce this game into a mobile application so that all over the people in world can know, play and share its wonderful experience!

 <div align="center" >
 <img src="https://raw.githubusercontent.com/cookie777/images/main/works/2021-05-Queens-Game/concept-king.webp" alt="Kings game" width=240 />
 </div>

-### What is Kings game?
+### What is "King's game"?

-The kings game is a simple game consists of command and obey.
+The king's game simply consists of two factors, command and obey.
-We decide one "King" and others(citizens) providing secret index.
+Participants decide on one "King" and others(citizens).
+Every citizen is provided a secret index that only him/herself knows.
-Then, the King makes a command, such as "No. 2 have to make No.3 laugh!".
+Then, the King makes a command involving indexes, such as "No. 2 have to make No.3 laugh! 🤣".
-Finally each person reveals their own index (number), and those who becomes the targets have to follow the command!
+Finally, each person reveals their index (number), and those who are targeted have to follow the command!

 ### Introducing into App

-To realize this, we created a game app which we replace "King" to "Queen" instead.
-This is because to make it unique, and there is already a game called "Kings cup" which might be a bit.
+To realize this, we created a game app, which we replace "King" with "Queen" instead.
+This is because to make this game unique, and there is already a game called "King's cup" in western culture which might cause misunderstanding.

-In the app, we randomly select the queen and others(citizens).
-What is more, by using the advantage of app, we can also prepare template collections of commands, and then only targets can be randomly selected.
+In the app, we randomly select the queen and others(citizens), the same as King's game.
+What is more, by using the advantage of the application platform, we can also prepare template collections of commands.
+When a queen chooses the command, targets are randomly selected.

-Besides, we can let users to edit these commands what ever they want, like a "To do" app feature.
-And of course, those commands are saved permanently in the app so that even after closing the app, users can keep on using their customized commands!
+Besides, we can let users edit these commands whatever they want, like a "To-do list" app feature.
+And of course, those commands are saved permanently in the app so that even after closing the app, users can keep on using their customized commands when restart!

-Lastly, we can included a lot of fun animation because it's a app and this makes users much fun!
+Lastly, we can introduce a lot of fun animation because it's an app and this makes users much more fun!

 <div align="center">
 <img src="https://raw.githubusercontent.com/cookie777/images/main/works/2021-05-Queens-Game/concept-queen.webp" alt="Queen" width=240 />